I’ve been a birdwatcher for as long as I can remember. From a bit earlier than this in fact.

 Mike lived in Delhi for just over a year and was a very active member of the Delhi Bird Club, and contributor to the Atlas of the Birds of Delhi and Haryana.
 After he moved to Bangalore, he soon got interested in exploring seldom-visited sites.
 Even a relatively urban lake could produce a list of 70 or more species in a couple of hours birding.
 Realising the birding potential Mike decided to concentrate on birding rather than bird photography because he realised that he wasn’t spending enough time on the ‘watching’ aspect of birdwatching and was also sure he was missing good birds flying overhead by spending too long looking through a lens!
 He often still carries a camera though, and posts some of his birding travelogues on Flickr.
 A combination of his IT skills and interests in bird recording and migration led to a short-term assignment running the BTO’s BirdTrack programme, which he did secretly from India before they were able to recruit a UK-based replacement.
 Each week he would check the BBC weather pages to find out what the weather had been like in Britain, so he could write an article discussing recent bird occurrences!

 India is seeing exciting times for birding with a rapidly increasing pool of new and young birdwatchers.
 Mike works with Bird Count India to help promote Indian birding, and especially high-quality data recording.
 He is an eBird reviewer for the entire country, and for a while was the single largest contributor to eBird in India.
-He likes to encourage birders to reach out to unexplored areas and was himself instrumental in starting the first ever Indian pelagic trips.
+He likes to encourage birders to reach out to unexplored areas and was himself instrumental in starting the first ever Indian pelagic trips, and promoting patch birding.
 He regularly contributes to Indian BIRDS magazine.

 Mike is known for his integrity, patience and desire to help others.
 He has a unique perspective on India and its birds having spent half his adult life living in the country.
 He also has an excellent sense of humour, without which he doesn’t think he would have survived and enjoyed India for so long!
 With Bubo Birding he is excited to be sharing some of his experiences, and India’s fantastic places and birdlife, with you.